 One of the few four-season emergency bivy sacks on the market, this camouflage shelter will keep you warm even if the temperature drops as low as 14℉.
 It also has a hoop to raise the material off your face, making you more comfortable and minimizing condensation.

-At 1 lb 5 oz, it’s not exactly lightweight but, if you’re planning on hunting and fending for yourself, it offers the kind of versatile protection you need.
+At 1 lb 5 oz, it’s not exactly lightweight, but it offers the kind of versatile protection you need if you’re planning on hunting and fending for yourself.

 #6 Sierra Designs Backcountry Bivy Sleeping Bag